Cuh4/AuroraFramework/README.md

 # ***Aurora Framework***

-> [!WARNING]\
-This framework is outdated.
-Support for the new vehicle system in Stormworks has not been added yet.

 ### **Overview**
 Aurora Framework is a super reliable framework that makes the creation of Stormworks: Build and Rescue (game) addons much easier.